 Why Change Management Still Matters in Agile

-In Agile teams, every update affects something bigger: dependencies, documentation, stakeholders, and compliance.
-Without structure, those ripple effects can create blockers.
+In Agile teams, every update affects something bigger: dependencies, documentation, and stakeholders.

 Change management provides clarity to the process.
 It answers simple, essential questions: